varutw/DataEngineer/README.md

+# Welcome!
-Hello, my name is Varut Wiseschinda.
+My name is Varut Wiseschinda.
 You can also call me Pete.
 I'm from Thailand.
 I'm a data engineer and data scientist.